-The Planning Division within the Environment Service deals with planning matters regarding the extraction of minerals (sand, gravel, clay, chalk and oil), the disposal, storage and processing of waste and the raising of the levels of land through the deposit of waste materials.
+The Planning Division within Surrey County Council's Planning Development Group deals with planning matters regarding the extraction of minerals (sand, gravel, clay, chalk, oil and gas), the disposal, storage and processing of waste and the raising of land levels through the deposit of waste materials.

 Our enforcement team consists of four officers, who monitor the progress of development permitted by the County Council and seek to control unauthorised mineral and waste related development.

 - Planning Enforcement Protocol